Dry Van Rates

 To see how dry van rates change in the future, and for detailed analysis and forecasts for truckload, less-than-truckload, and intermodal, see ACT's freight & transportation forecast.

-As of late August 2025, dry van rates have slipped below seasonal norms, with spot pricing easing after a brief summer lift from pre-tariff shipping.
-Regional demand pockets and lingering retail activity are providing limited support, but overall market conditions remain soft.
-Excess capacity, lean inventory strategies, and muted consumer-driven freight continue to constrain sustained rate momentum.
+As of late September 2025, dry van rates remain below seasonal norms, with spot pricing leveling after a short-lived lift from pre-tariff shipping.
+Regional demand pockets and modest back-to-school retail activity offered limited support, but overall market conditions remain weak.
+With capacity still ample, inventories lean, and consumer goods freight subdued, sustained rate momentum continues to elude the market heading into the fourth quarter.

 Tim Denoyer